mindginative/mindginative.github.io/content/post/microservices-with-docker-alpine-nodejs-nginx-win10.md

 ## Note

 This is a short write up about its purpose, functionality and configuration, feel free to ask or file an [issue over at Github](https://github.com/rixrix/dangx-project).
-The references below should give you enough information about what it does.
+The references below should give you the nitty-gritty.

 ## Future Plan